It’s always a good idea to use screen or tmux when doing any

 significant amount of over SSH in case your connection gets dropped.
 If you

-do this frequently, you might want to have screen
+do this frequently, you might want to have screen or tmux start

 automatically so you don’t forget.
 To do this, append the following to your

-command, or if you’re using Chrome’s Secure Shell extension, add
+ssh command, or if you’re using Chrome’s Secure Shell extension, add

 the following to the “SSH Arguments” field: